hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-09-how-to-add-lastmod-in-hugo.md

 You can check my [single.html](https://github.com/hongtaoh/hongtaoh.github.io/blob/sources/themes/hugo-xmin/layouts/_default/single.html) and [config.toml](https://github.com/hongtaoh/hongtaoh.github.io/blob/sources/config.toml) setting for a reference.

-Please note that this is just an example, there are many ways to achieve the goal.
+Please note that this is just an example.
+There are many ways to achieve the goal.
 You are encouraged to do it in your own way (if you have enough time...).